metabase/metabase/docs/administration-guide/03-metadata-editing.md

 - Visibility
 - Type

+### Columns vs fields

+First, a note about **columns** and **fields**, as these terms can be used interchangeably.

+- A **field** is an element for storing data (e.g., the `PRODUCT_ID` field stores identification codes for products).

+- A **column** is a list of values, and most often a list of values from a single field (e.g., the `PRODUCT_ID` column stores values from the `PRODUCT_ID` field).
+A column can also, however, be a list of values from multiple fields.
+For example, a column might contain values from an expression that computes the difference of values from two different fields: a `TOTAL_WITH_DISCOUNT` column, for example, could take values from the `DISCOUNT` field and subtract them from values in the `SUBTOTAL` field, and list the difference.

+In Metabase (and elsewhere) you'll often see these two terms used interchangeably, as in most cases a column refers to data from a single field.

 #### Column name

-To change how the **column** name is displayed, click on the name of the **column**.
-For example, if your ORM produces table names like “auth.user", you can replace this with “User” to make the **column** more readable.
-This change only affects how Metabase displays the **column**, the change does not affect the database itself.
+To change how the column name is displayed, click on the name of the column.
+For example, if your ORM produces table names like “auth.user", you can replace this with “User” to make the column more readable.
+This name change only affects how Metabase displays the column; the change does not affect the database itself.

 #### Description

-You can include a human-readable summary of a **column**, its source, and use cases.
+You can include a human-readable summary of a column, its source, and use cases.
 Any caveats about interpretation can go here as well.
-Descriptions are particularly useful when **columns** have values that are abbreviated or coded in a particular format.
+Descriptions are particularly useful when columns have values that are abbreviated or coded in a particular format.

 #### Visibility

-By default, users can see every **column** in a table.
+By default, users can see every column in a table.

 - **Only in Detail Views**.
 Sets the visibility to display only when viewing a single **column** record.
 Useful if you have really long data in certain **columns**, like descriptions or biographies.
 By default, any column with an average length of longer than 50 characters is assigned this setting.